ousodaniel/FrictionlessDataFellowship/README.md

 # FDF Summary

-This (Fellows Programme)[https://fellows.frictionlessdata.io/] is part of the Frictionless Data for Reproducible Research project at Open (Knowledge Foundation)[https://okfn.org/].
-The project is funded by the (Alfred P. Sloan Foundation)[https://sloan.org/].
-(FD)[https://frictionlessdata.io/] is a set of specifications for data and metadata interoperability, accompanied by a collection of software libraries that implement these specifications, and a range of best practices for data management.
+This [Fellows Programme](https://fellows.frictionlessdata.io/) is part of the Frictionless Data for Reproducible Research project at Open [Knowledge Foundation](https://okfn.org/).
+The project is funded by the [Alfred P. Sloan Foundation](https://sloan.org/).
+[FD](https://frictionlessdata.io/) is a set of specifications for data and metadata interoperability, accompanied by a collection of software libraries that implement these specifications, and a range of best practices for data management.

 # Fellowship Organization